Help / FAQ

 Veteran baseball coach Al Libardoni runs the Brattleboro Area Baseball Camp at the Brattleboro Union High School’s Tenney Field in late June.
 The camp is open to Little League age players (Al’s phone number: 802.257.4203).
 Registration details will be made available in May of each season.

 A fall ball league doesn’t currently exist in Brattleboro but there are opportunities in nearby Keene, New Hampshire.

 Click here for the latest information on Little League baseball bat requirements.
 Any bat a player uses should say "USA Baseball".

 What is the sponsorship policy?

-Outfield signs can be arranged through Scott Smyth, Jeff Henry, Dave Cyr, or a team coach.
+Outfield signs can be arranged through Scott Smyth or Dave Cyr.
 Other sponsorship opportunities exist.
-Outfield signs are $100/year.
+Outfield signs have an initial cost of $250 or $300 (with design service) and are $100/year after that.
 Sponsors can choose to make their own signs or the league can have one designed for an additional fee.
 Vinyl banners are required for the safety of our players and the ease of storing them in the offseason.
 If interested, please send an email to email@example.com or firstname.lastname@example.org.

 What if my player doesn't have the necessary equipment?

 The league has a collection of equipment for players who may not have what they need to play.
 Equipment includes gloves and shoes.
 Helmets and catcher's equipment are provided by the team.
 Contact your team or the League.
 Donations of equipment are very welcome.
 Please don't throw out old gloves or cleats when your player outgrows them, we can use them!